A Student's Guide to Security and Liability to Muhlenberg's Network

 In public labs:

 Every student is responsible for his/her own data when working in any computer lab.
 Students are not permitted to save data to hard drives of lab PCs.
-All student data should be saved to either a * USB Flash Drive or (less preferably) 3 ½” high density floppy disks, which the student must provide.
+All student data should be saved to Google Drive and/or a personal storage device/cloud storage solution.

 On student-owned PCs: